build2/libbuild2-autoconf/README.md

 ```

 If the name is followed by the `!` modifier, then it is *unprefixable* (see
-the previous section for detail).
+the previous section for details).
 The name can also be followed by `:` and a
 list of base checks.
 Such checks are automatically inserted before the rest of
 the lines in the resulting substitution.